HewlettPackard/terraform-provider-oneview/README.md

     -  Run `terraform refresh` to sync with  migrated resource

 2. Idempotency issue in server profile after migration.
-With HPE OneView 7.0 the server hardware type field is not compatible with HPE OneView 6.x server hardware type.
+In HPE OneView 7.0 the server hardware type field is not compatible with HPE OneView 6.x server hardware type.
 To resolve that, while creating server profile, make sure terraform configuration file is not having server hardware type field defined .